This famous and authentic Moroccan Chicken known as Djej Makalli is packed so full of amazing flavors, it will make your taste buds sing!

 But fear not, you don’t need a tagine to get heavenly results.
 This Moroccan Chicken with Preserved Lemon and Olives will become an instant family favorite.
 My 2 and 4 year old kids both loved it and my husband couldn’t wait to take the leftovers with him to work the next day.

 Bottom line: This dish is a must.
 Whether you’re already adventurous and love world cuisine, would like to become more familiar with world cuisine, or just plain appreciate good food, this dish is for you.
 Make it.
 You’ll be very happy you did.
 The layers of flavor in this dish are amazing!
-Just don’t forget to make those preserved lemons first – they’re a must.
+Just don’t forget to make those preserved lemons first!

 Let’s get started!